ReStream-Solutions/restreamsolutions/README.md

 #### Monitoring state for real-time updates

 Since the current State of a site changes, you can monitor it by calling the `update()` method on the state object.
+However, there's a better approach — see the “Real-time Sites and Pads updates (WebSocket)” section below.

 ```python
 import time